Hazebyte/CrateReloaded/docs/config/npc.md

 CrateReloaded has support for NPC crates.
 This feature hooks into the **Citizen** plugin to allow you to open a crate when you interact with a NPC.
 Therefore, you will need to have the **Citizen** plugin installed.
 [For installation, click here!](getting-started/installation)

+!> This requires a free NPC add-on.
+Check #installation for the download.

 ![image](https://proxy.spigotmc.org/80982abba446a8540b6b0c1d67b6a7bc5c2db323?url=http%3A%2F%2Fi.imgur.com%2Fcjs3WD0.png)